Hadi Sabzavari: Philosophical ideas

+The innovations of the Sabzavari can be examined in the following categories: ontology, theology, cosmology, anthropology, epistemology, and moral philosophy.

 Works

 Sabzavari wrote some fifty-two works of prose and poetry in both Arabic and Persian.
 He wrote the Asrar al-hikmah ("The Secrets of Wisdom"), which, together with his Arabic treatise Sharh-i manzumah ("A Treatise on Logic in Verse"), remains a basic text for the study of hikmat doctrines in Iran.
 Not limited to philosophy, he also wrote poetry under the name of Asrar and completed a commentary on the Masnavi of Jalal ad-Din ar-Rumi, the great mystic poet of Islam.

 For philosophy in the reign of Nasir al-Din Shah Qajar (1848–1896), he was what Mulla Sadra had been in the reign of Shah Abbas I. He was also the faithful interpreter of Mulla Sadra and Transcendent Theosophy.
 He played a part in making Mulla Sadra the 'master thinker' of the Iranian philosophers.
 It could even be said that circumstances permitted him, to a greater extent than Mulla Sadra, to give free rein to his genius as a mystical theosopher, because there was greater freedom of self-expression during the Safavid epoch.